Integrated Service Responses

 What are we doing?

-The Department of Child Safety, Youth and Women is leading work across government and the community to design, implement and test holistic and integrated approaches to improving the safety of domestic and family violence victims and their children while holding perpetrators to account for their violence.
+The Department of Justice and Attorney-General is leading work across government and the community to design, implement and test holistic and integrated approaches to improving the safety of domestic and family violence victims and their children while holding perpetrators to account for their violence.

 The Queensland Government is continuing to embed integrated service responses to ensure people affected by domestic and family violence receive quality and consistent support through a collaborative service system.